bajisankar/CheatSheet/README.md

 # CheatSheet
-List of Cheat Sheet collected
+List of Cheat Sheet collected from experts in different technologies.